Juliosso/StegIF/README.md

 The data send to the mySQL database can be analysed with the Jupyter Notebook `data_analysis.ipynb`.
 Most of this code is created by ChatGPT.

+The pre-survey linked with the game can be found here: https://q.surveys.utwente.nl/bon40XDCUECmW9tlSdl2_g The post-survey linked with the game can be found here: https://q.surveys.utwente.nl/KpUpQNUB_ECa-CNYvPMOIA

 ### Prerequisites

 The installation commands are for Linux.
 Consider downloading [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) if you use Windows.
 You can then type `wsl` in cmd to use it.